hackathoner/TJGuides/README.md

 Add information and tooltips for users when registering and stuff - 30 Mins

-Fix all login/signup/creation pages to show user feedback if the user messes up a field - 1 Hour

 Have an account page for users to edit their settings or to delete their account - 1 Hour

 Have a rating system for study guides - 1 Hour

-Fix subject fields and make sure it saves - 10 Mins
+Fix class fields and make sure it saves and have class categories- 1 Hour

+~~Fix all login/signup/creation pages to show user feedback if the user messes up a field - 1 Hour~~

 ~~Allow users to report a study guide - 15 Mins~~